bys-control/action_cable_notifications/README.md

 # ActionCableNotifications
 [![Gem Version](https://badge.fury.io/rb/action_cable_notifications.svg)](https://badge.fury.io/rb/action_cable_notifications)

+## Description
 **This gem is being developed as part of an internal proyect.
 It's constantly changing and is not ready for production usage.
 Use at your own risk!!**

+This gem provides realtime sync of Model data between a Rails 5 app and its web clients.
+It was inspired in [meteor's](https://www.meteor.com/) [ddp](https://github.com/meteor/meteor/tree/devel/packages/ddp) and [minimongo](https://github.com/meteor/meteor/tree/devel/packages/minimongo) for data syncing and client side storage.
+It uses new Rails 5 Action Cable to communicate with the server and sync collections in realtime.

+Check the sample [todo app](/examples/todo-vuejs) that uses this gem with [VueJS](http://vuejs.org/) for rendering.
+Will try to upload more examples shortly.

 ## Usage